sysbiolux/IDARE-QuickStart/README.md

 ### 1.1 Loading the zebrafish metabolic model
 Load the zebrafish network by selecting:

-File --> Import --> Network --> Network from File and select the zebrafish file you downloaded.
+File --> Import --> Network from File and select the zebrafish file you downloaded.
 Select the Base network view (it should have 8678 nodes and 21059 edges).

 The zebrafish model does not contain info on the subsystems (pathways) reactions belongs to.